pacuna/blog/_posts/2018-07-29-etl-postgres-to-postgres.md

 In this case we are working with two PostgreSQL databases, and we need an incremental update approach.
 Let's see how to do that using Python and Airflow.

-A quick way would be to use the [psycopg](http://initd.org/psycopg/) library to grab the data from the source using a normal cursor and then insert it into the destination table.
+A quick way would be to use the [psycopg](http://initd.org/psycopg/) library to grab the data from the source using a regular *client side* cursor and then insert it into the destination table.
 We can define both connections in Airflow by using the `PostgresHook` class.
 This hook only needs the
 `connection_id` parameter which you can get by creating a connection using the Airflow UI in the connections menu.